Pressure Cooker Chicken Pho

 For best results, we recommend using:

-- Warm oil in a pressure cooker set to Sauté.
-Lay onions and ginger into the oil, cut-sides down; cook until browned, about 4 minutes.
-Add fennel seeds, red pepper flakes, coriander, and star anise to the pot; stir for 1 minute.
-Add water, chicken, and salt.
+- Lay onions and ginger into the oil, cut-sides down; cook until browned, about 4 minutes; add fennel seeds, red pepper flakes, coriander, and star anise to the pot; cook and stir for 1 minute.
+Pour water into the pot; add chicken and salt.

 - While the pho cooks, soak rice noodles in hot water until softened and pliable, about 8 minutes; drain and rinse with cold water to stop cooking process.
 Divide noodles between four soup bowls.

-- Relieve pressure naturally for 10 minutes before relieving entirely through the quick-release valve.
-Remove chicken to a cutting board.
+- Remove chicken to a cutting board.
 Remove and discard chicken skin and bones.
 Shred chicken meat and divide between the bowls.

 - Strain solids from the broth.
 Ladle strained broth over noodles and chicken; season soup with red pepper flakes.
 Garnish with bean sprouts, cilantro, basil, lime quarters, chile pepper slices, and green onion as desired.